 Many have seen and chuckled at the recent internet video of the little boy missing a putt.
-We can all relate to that state of shear anguish from the golf ball’s betrayal.
-After all it really is the golf ball’s fault!
+We can all relate to that state of sheer anguish from the golf ball’s betrayal.
+After all, it really is the golf ball’s fault!
 Right?
 Ok, probably not.
-We all want to improve our golf games in order to prevent the next bad shot and meltdown.
+We all want to improve our golf games to prevent the next bad shot and meltdown.

-To skip ahead and explore all of our recommended golf training aids click here [wpsm_button color=”red” size=”medium” link=”https://thebestgolftrainingaids.com/category/all-the-best-golf-training-aids” icon=”none”]Explore Now[/wpsm_button]
+To skip ahead and explore all of our recommended golf training aids, Click Here.

-With all of the training tools in the market it is difficult to choose the exact right one.
+With all of the training tools in the market, it is difficult to choose the exact right one.
 We are here to help sort through the clutter.
-We do the research, read the reviews, test the equipment and do price comparisons so that you don’t have to.
-For the most part, we recommend intuitive, easy to use products that golfers can understand and immediately put to use.
+We do the research, read the reviews, test the equipment, and make price comparisons so that you don’t have to.
+For the most part, we recommend intuitive, easy to use products that golfers can understand, and immediately put to use.
 While we tend to like physical products, we also make a few recommendations on instructional books / DVDs and outstanding technology-based training aids.

-Through our research we determine what we believe to be the best golf training aid for a particular purpose.
-For instance, body alignment is an important and fundamental part of the golf stance setup.
-One of the simplest aids for this type of practice are golf alignment rods.
-If you were to enter a search on Amazon for “golf alignment rods” (quick hint: any text in red is clickable!) you would receive over 100 results.
-Most folks when presented with that many options either walk away or make a rushed, uninformed decision.
-Our job, and what we excel at, is working through all of the marketplace noise to simplify your selection process.
+Through our research, we determine what we believe to be the best golf training aid for a particular purpose.
+For instance, body alignment is an essential and fundamental part of the golf stance setup.
+One of the simplest aids for this type of practice is golf alignment rods.
+If you were to enter a search on Amazon for “golf alignment rods” (quick hint: Any text in red is clickable!), you would receive over 100 results.
+Most folks, when presented with that many options, either walk away or make a rushed, uninformed decision.
+Our job is working through all of the marketplace noise to simplify your selection process.
 By the way, we recommend the Elixir Golf Alignment Sticks because of their unique features and price point.

 Some training aids are listed in multiple categories.
 For instance, the alignment rods are listed in all three swing categories.
 As a second example, all of the training aids listed within the Technology category are listed in one or multiple of the swing categories.